 The cancer management road is rocky, testing, and full of bumps and diversions.
-However it can also be filled with glorious moments of appreciation, experiences of love and admiration, and beautiful moments of reflection and clarity, and if you allow it- a life awakening .
-I share this information with you after being given my first ‘cancer all clear’, 6 months after my diagnosis.
+However it can also be filled with glorious moments of appreciation, experiences of love and admiration, and beautiful moments of reflection and clarity.

-On the Friday prior, I had undergone a colonoscopy to investigate some non-specific intermittent stomach cramping, and some mild occasional stomach bloating and pain (Click here for information on bowel cancer symptoms).
-I have no family history of bowel cancer or bowel disease, and I had no bleeding.
-But what I do have is a trust in my intuition- and my body was telling me that ‘something just wasn’t right’.
-It was the recurrent niggling thinking of ‘I really should see a doctor about that bloating’, and the thoughts of ‘hmmm, that cramping just isn’t normal’; acting on the symptoms; and a skilled GP assessment and referral pathway that has saved my life.
+What I do have is a trust in my intuition.
+My body was telling me that ‘something just wasn’t right’.
+It was the recurrent niggling thinking of ‘I really should see a doctor about that bloating’, and the thoughts of ‘hmmm, that cramping just isn’t normal’.
+Taking to my GP early, and having a GP that listened and acted on my concerns has saved my life.

-As I sat in the doctor’s office I felt like I was sucked into a surreal reality vortex, and time just stood still.
+As I sat in the GP’s office I felt like I was sucked into a surreal reality vortex, and time just stood still.
 I will never forget the words that were said, how I felt, and my complete visceral body response.
 My 3 year old and 18 month old were with me because I didn’t have anyone who could look after them while I went to get my results.
-Admittedly I have a ‘need to know nature’, and I could not wait until later when my husband got home from work.
-So as my boys busily pulled the clinical disposable paper off the examination table, foraged through medical equipment in drawers, and repeatedly asked for a balloon- the doctor said to me “your test result is positive”.
-Let’s face it, a phrase that you never want to hear unless you are hopefully awaiting the news of your pregnancy.
+So as my boys busily pulled the clinical disposable paper off the examination table, foraged through medical equipment in drawers, and repeatedly asked for a balloon- the doctor said to me “your results are positive”.
+Let’s face it, a phrase that you never want to hear unless you are eagerly awaiting the news of your pregnancy.

 I asked, “positive for what?”, and was told “I’m sorry, you have cancer”.
 I looked over at my boys laughing and playing and I could not believe that my world in an instant had disintegrated around me.
 I was so conscious of not distressing the boys and I quietly sat in terror, tried to cry discreetly (failed) and looked at the GP and said “I have two little boys, what am I going to do now?”.

-Being a nurse and lucky enough to have private health cover, I promptly decided that I would be choosing my own surgeon with the help of a few very special work colleagues and my mum who is a nurse in another city (a good surgeon’s reputation will follow them around the State).
+Being a nurse and lucky enough to have private health cover, I decided that I would be choosing my own surgeon with the help of a few very special work colleagues and my mum who is a nurse in another city (a good surgeon’s reputation will follow them around the State).
 As I left the GP’s office, the irony of how I’d put off my colonoscopy for about 6 weeks because “I didn’t have time”, was not lost on me.
-I certainly did not have time for Cancer- but life can have a funny way of pulling us out of our daily grind to ‘wake us up’, and make us create time.
+I certainly did not have time for cancer.
+Life can have a funny way of pulling us out of our daily grind to ‘wake us up’, and to make us create time.

 The mental marathon begins

 Although I knew it was unwarranted, I had this profound guilt and worry for those around me.
-The unanswerable questions and worries repeatedly raced through my mind.
+I had ruminating thoughts with unanswerable questions and constant ‘what if’s’.
 How would my husband manage full care of the children and possibly me while I recovered……wait- what if I don’t recover?
 How will he be able to work while caring for me and our children?
 Does he have enough leave from work (no he didn’t).
 Do I have enough money in my Super- will it pay off the house if my condition is terminal?
 Will I see my boys start primary school?
 How would they manage if my condition deteriorated ….. and I die?
 I really don’t want to be a sick mum.
 How can I do this to my family?
 Other people ‘get’ cancer- not me.
 I’m lean, reasonably fit (lets call it ‘mum fit’), I eat relatively healthy- how did this happen?
-How will I tell my best friends- they have enough going on in their own lives?
 How will my already extremely busy work colleagues now take on my load?
-I don’t want to be dependent on anyone…..Gaaah what a complete an utter life disaster.
+I don’t want to be dependent on anyone…..Gaaah what a complete an utter disaster.

-And so my phone notifications begin, sort of like when you announce your engagement or pregnancy-there is a notification hierarchy specific to your family, and you follow that.
-However with cancer, you also have to notify in accordance with practicality- and in my case I had to notify my boss and my son’s day-care very early on.
-My wise surgeon told me, this is the time where you “phone a friend, rally the troops, and get people in to help you”.
-And I can tell you that he was so right, and at many times I did feel like I was in a battle-sometimes physically, sometimes emotionally and often both.
+And so my phone notifications begin, sort of like when you announce your engagement or pregnancy-there is a notification hierarchy specific to your family.
+You follow protocol.
+With cancer, you also have to notify in accordance with practicality- and in my case I had to notify my boss and my son’s day-care very early on.
+My wise surgeon told me the day he met me, that this is the time where you “phone a friend, rally the troops, and get people in to help you”.
+He was so right.
+Many times I did feel like I was in a battle-sometimes physically, sometimes emotionally and often both.

 The pre-operative tasks ramped up (purposeful mind saturation) – I was bulk shopping and cooking, setting up direct debits for bills, talking to various government organisations to determine what support we could access, organising the house to be cleaned and for the garden sorted out, organising a Facebook group for post-operative updates, briefing day care so that my boys were given the extra TLC that they needed- just to list a few.
 Just like life in general- if you feel organised and that you have ‘managed’ what you can, the challenges are more easily dealt with.